 I started my career in Bolivia; first as a fixer, translator, and producer, then a few years later as a South America correspondent for NPR, where I reported stories about human rights, environment, and everything in between.
 Now I work as a podcast consultant, writer, and producer.
 Most recently, I was managing editor of the team that made Chapo: Kingpin on Trial for Vice News and Spotify and currently work as Global Senior Producer across VICE Audio.

 I’ll consider any project that’s compelling, professional, and ethically funded.
-As a human whose family and work is located across the Americas, I’m particularly interested in narratives that examine how humans understand history and place - and how we can more equitably share resources and power.
+As a human whose family and work is located across the Americas, I’m particularly interested in intimate narratives that illluminate how people’s lives are shaped by race, borders, and late capitalism.

 Clients include: Adonde Media, The Atlantic, The California Sunday Magazine, Duolingo, Harper’s, IDEO, KUOW, LA Times, Latino USA, National Public Radio, Marketplace, The New Yorker, Pacific Standard, Radio Ambulante, Smithsonian, Spotify, Stitcher, This American Life, VICE, and others.

-My work has been recognized by the Arthur L. Carter Center at NYU, Blue Mountain Center, Bread Loaf, the Fulbright Program, the Fund for Investigative Journalism, the International Reporting Project, the Investigative Reporting Program at UC Berkeley, Middlebury College’s Environmental Reporting Fellowship, and the Rona Jaffe Foundation.
+My storytelling work has earned awards from the Arthur L. Carter Center at NYU, Blue Mountain Center, Bread Loaf, the Fulbright Program, the Fund for Investigative Journalism, the International Reporting Project, the Investigative Reporting Program at UC Berkeley, Middlebury College’s Environmental Reporting Fellowship, and the Rona Jaffe Foundation.
 Having time to sit with another person’s story is a privilege and I’m grateful for this support.
-It’s amazing to have the freedom to follow a story wherever it leads.

 For assignments or podcasting projects, please drop a note here.
 I’d love to chat.

 home portfolio contact